 I arrived 8-minutes late for a dentist’s appointment, apologized for the delay and rescheduled.

 The beauty is, regardless of how I decide to move forward, it’s from an EMPOWERED, rather than a reactionary place.
 And the same choice is available to all of us as we navigate our global lives.

 Have you had an uncomfortable gray moment lately?
 What worked well for you?
 In hindsight, what would you do differently?

-…and if you’re currently stuck in the “messy middle” of an uncomfortable gray moment, feel free to reach out and leave a comment or book a complimentary coffee chat with me.
+…and if you’re currently stuck in the “messy middle” of an uncomfortable gray moment, feel free to reach out and leave a comment.

 You’re not alone 🙂